xapian/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

-I am involved in ine small teem project in my Uni.
-There some ways to seed up queries to database, so we are writing framework with implementation of several algorithms.
-I have a draft of my part of job in git, but it bad structured and now documented yet.
+I am involved in ine small team project in my Uni.
+There some ways to speed up queries to database, so we are writing framework with implementation of several algorithms.
+I have a draft of my part of job in git, but it bad structured and not documented yet.

 **What timezone will you be in during the coding period?**